mrisher/smtp-sts/reporting.md

 `TLS-Report-Submitter: Sender-Domain`

-The `TLS-Report-Submitter` value MUST match the value found in the filename and the [@!RFC5321] domain from the `contact-info` from the report body.
+The `TLS-Report-Submitter` value MUST match the value found in the [@!RFC5321] domain from the `contact-info` from the report body.
 These message headers MUST be included and should allow for easy searching for all reports submitted by a report domain or a particular submitter, for example in IMAP [@?RFC3501]:

 `s SEARCH HEADER "TLS-Report-Domain" "example.com"`